 Long term training is essential to allow you to reach your goals.
 Bridges believes that with the right mental attitude, you can achieve whatever goals you set for yourself.
 Being dedicated to training and having the right equipment can go a long way on your journey.

-Bridges is a highly motivated individual and mentally ready for any challenges that life throws at him.
+Bridges is a highly motivated individual and mentally ready for any challenges that life throws at him, or during a workout.
+He practices telling himself that his body can handle much more than his mind thinks it can which helps him to keep going.

 While it is easier to focus on the easy stuff, make an effort to focus on the hard decisions too.
 At first, it may be challenging to try the more difficult route, but in time, it will become more of a habit, and it becomes easier to make difficult decisions.
 Ultimately this will assist you on the path to becoming a better athlete overall.